IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========================  =======================================================================================================================================================================================  ===================================
 Header                      Description
 ==========================  =======================================================================================================================================================================================  ===================================
-Node                        Name of the node where generator is located.
+Node                        Name of the node where the generator is located.
 If left empty, the generator is ignored Technology                  Technology of the generator (nuclear, coal, CCGT, OCGT, ESS, solar, wind, biomass, etc.)
-MutuallyExclusive           List of mutually exclusive sets the generator belongs to.
+MutuallyExclusive           List of mutually exclusive sets to which the generator belongs.
 Only one generator per set can be committed simultaneously.
 It is computationally demanding.
 BinaryCommitment            Binary unit commitment decision                                                                                                                                                          Yes/No
 NoOperatingReserve          No contribution to operating reserve.
-Yes if the unit doesn't contribute to the operating reserve                                                                                        Yes/No
+Yes, if the unit doesn't contribute to the operating reserve                                                                                        Yes/No
 OutflowsIncompatibility     Outflows are incompatible with the charging process (e.g., electric vehicle).
 This is not the case of an electrolyzer                                                                    Yes/No
 StorageType                 Represents the time period (hour, day, week, month, year) over which the requirement that aggregate electricity production must equal aggregate consumption is enforced                  Hourly/Daily/Weekly/Monthly/Yearly
 OutflowsType                Represents the time period (hour, day, week, month, year) over which the specified amount of energy must be consumed/withdrawn from the storage unit                                     Hourly/Daily/Weekly/Monthly/Yearly
 EnergyType                  Represents the time period (hour, day, week, month, year) over which the specified max/min amount of energy is to be produced by the unit                                                Hourly/Daily/Weekly/Monthly/Yearly
 MustRun                     Must-run unit                                                                                                                                                                            Yes/No
 InitialPeriod               Initial period (year) when the unit is installed or can be installed, if candidate                                                                                                       Year
-FinalPeriod                 Final   period (year) when the unit is installed or can be installed, if candidate                                                                                                       Year
+FinalPeriod                 Final   period (year) when the unit is installed or can be installed, if the candidate                                                                                                       Year
 MaximumPower                Maximum power output of electricity (generation/discharge for ESS units)                                                                                                                 MW
 MinimumPower                Minimum power output of electricity (i.e., minimum stable load in the case of a thermal power plant)                                                                                     MW
 MaximumPowerHeat            Maximum heat output (heat produced by a CHP, at its maximum electric power, or by a fuel heater, which do not produce electric power)                                                    MW